 All students applying to the Practical Nursing Program, must complete a (Practical Nursing) Admissions Application/Check List Form which may be obtained by accessing the “Practical Nursing Program Toolbox,” and then selecting the “PRCN Application/Checklist Form.”

-Effective April 1, 2017 and pending approval by the College and the Hawai‘i State Board of Nursing, students interested in starting the KCC PRCN Program at the Diamond Head (DH) campus site should apply for Spring entry, while other students interested in starting the KCC PRCN Program at its Leeward Community College (LCC) satellite site should apply for Fall entry.
+Effective April 1, 2017 and pending approval by the College and the Hawai‘i State Board of Nursing, students interested in starting the KapCC PRCN Program at the Diamond Head (DH) campus site should apply for Spring entry, while other students interested in starting the KapCC PRCN Program at its Leeward Community College (LCC) satellite site should apply for Fall entry.

 Step #4: Selection and Acceptance